awsdocs/amazon-workspaces-administration-guide/doc_source/byol-windows-images.md

 1. Choose **Register**\.

-If you have already registered AWS Directory Service for Microsoft Active Directory or an AD Connector directory for WorkSpaces that does not run on dedicated hardware, you can set up a new Microsoft Active Directory or AD Connector directory for this purpose\.
+If you have already registered an AWS Managed Microsoft AD directory or an AD Connector directory for WorkSpaces that does not run on dedicated hardware, you can set up a new AWS Managed Microsoft AD directory or AD Connector directory for this purpose\.
 You can also deregister the directory and then reregister it as a directory for dedicated WorkSpaces\.
 To do so, perform these steps\.

 **Note**
 You can only perform this procedure if no WorkSpaces are associated with the directory\.